Kanban-Zai/kanban-zai-version-1.0/modules/culture.md

 ## VALUES

 ### PEOPLE

+People fail, are unreliable, don't communicate well, feel they are not up to the task, like to blame others, make mistakes, do things wrong, have lives outside the team and are not robots.
+So what.
+Get used to it, and extend your teams adoption of Kanban-Zai to accomodate the quirks of your current team.
+If your team changes, you may have to modify your implementation.

 It is the humans that provide the power to the process.
 They can only do that if individual efforts are collectively, focused through the lens of the process.
 Said another way, team members must WANT to be working on a Kanban-Zai team and the team needs people.